 Traci Aubin is the Corporate Director of Business Development for all 16 Whittier Health Network facilities and services.
-She brings her passion for treating patients like family to all levels of post-acute care: LTAC, IRF, TCU, SNF, Outpatient, and Home Care.
+She brings her passion for treating patients like family at all levels of post-acute care: LTAC, IRF, TCU, SNF, and Outpatient.

 What is your favorite part of working @ Whittier?